lonnieraymccollister/astrotools/README.md

 The psf of the star is generated internally by the program.
 (Requires RGB image) 30 iterations are run to produce a low contrast output file.

+The following will create an image running astrotoolsa.py as a tile of radius 50 pixels.
+Stack the created images for the final image ---

+((python astrotools_tileloop.py) luminance.png 800 (image width in pixels) (image height in pixels)

 ====================================================================================
 The python program is also compiled as a windows program which is nearly 400 meg and can be downloaded at https://lonnieraymccollister.info/Misc/astrotools.zip
 ====================================================================================